 Photo Credit: @niagarafallsadventures on Instagram

-While you’re in the Greater Niagara region, feel the spray of Niagara Falls on a zero-emission tour on the Maid of the Mist that takes you to the base of the American Falls and the basin of Horseshoe Falls on a lithium battery-powered catamaran.
+While you’re in the Greater Niagara region, feel the spray of Niagara Falls on a zero-emission tour on the Maid of the Mist (opening late April) that takes you to the base of the American Falls and the basin of Horseshoe Falls on a lithium battery-powered catamaran.
 The boats are among the first all-electric passenger vessels in North America and are recharged with the hydroelectric power produced in the area.
 Down in the Hudson Valley, tour the Hudson River on its only 100% solar-powered boat, the Solaris, at the Hudson River Maritime Museum, which holds enough energy to tour even on the cloudiest of days.
 Visit the Rondout or Esopus Meadows Lighthouse (or both), head out on a shipwreck tour, a sunset cruise, or more.

 Contribute to Conservation Efforts (Chautauqua-Allegheny)